 Alan is the one picking up the rubbish, next to him is Martin, and on the right is Don Nicholson (who walked with us for almost a week).

 Also see Clean-up, my page on my efforts to clean up local roadsides, and more on the conceptual connection between roadside rubbish and greenhouse gasses.

-We walked beside Winton Wetlands for several kilometres.
+We walked beside Winton Wetlands for about 18 kilometres.

 Recently the dam has been breached because it was decided that the storage was of no value.
-This shows, yet again, how the environment can suffer from ill-considered operations by Man.
+This shows, yet again, how our environment can suffer from the ill-considered operations of humanity.

 The rest of the road was very firm, but there was deep mud in the gutter.

-We had two back-up vehicles, Martin's van pulled Alan's out of this bog with little difficulty.
+We had two back-up vehicles at this point in the walk, Martin's van pulled Alan's out of this bog with little difficulty.

 From left to right: Don, Martin, Alan, Jacquie, Cassandra and June.
 Jacquie and Cassandra joined us for most of the day's walk.